emnify/product-docs/docs/events/event-types.md

 **Example**: A SIM card has successfully registered for data sessions with a different network element.

 ### Purge location

 Device is unreachable or switched off, and the network doesn't know its location.
+The device status will show as **Offline** in the [emnify Portal](usage#emnify-portal).

 **Example**: The network deletes the routing information for a mobile-terminated call or mobile-terminated short message and marks the device not reachable.